What is the difference between a certified and qualified interpreter?

 If you are looking for a Qualified, Professional, Experienced Interpreter / Translator for any of your events, documents, or venues – please don’t hesitate in contacting me

-No longer operate as an agency
+As of 2010 I NO longer operate as an agency

 Although I no longer offer other languages or operate as an agency, I’m happy to assist you in verifying Interpreters’ skills, qualifications, etc…